The Inn – The Innkeepers

 Caroline is a retired public school mathematics teacher.
 She is now a math adjunct at University of Alaska Anchorage.

 After many sedentary years, Craig and Caroline trained to walk a half marathon.
 In August 2008 they completed the Skinny Raven Half Marathon.
 In 2009 they both completed the Mayor’s Half Marathon.
 Caroline and her daughter completed a November 2009 half marathon in Seattle.
 In August 2010 Craig and Caroline completed the Skinny Raven Half Marathon.
 Caroline walked her first marathon in June 2011 and completed her second (and final) marathon in June 2014.
 Summer 2013 she completed two more half marathons.
-After a knee replacement, Caroline looks forward to returning to the local half-marathon circuit.
+After a knee replacement late summer 2015, Caroline began training in January 2016 for the Trent-Waldron Glacier Half-Marathon held in May 2016 in Anchorage.

 In the summer, both Craig and Caroline enjoy working in their fragrant rose garden.
 Caroline was in the first Master Gardener class in Anchorage, helping their garden win awards throughout the years.